Linda Thompson

-Linda Diane Thompson (born 1950) is an American songwriter, former actress and beauty pageant winner.
+Linda Diane Thompson (born May 23, 1950) is an American songwriter, former actress and beauty pageant winner.

 Thompson began her acting career as a "Hee Haw Honey" on the American television variety show Hee Haw.
-She was also a girlfriend of Elvis Presley, before marrying Olympic decathlon champion Caitlyn Jenner, and then music producer David Foster.
+She was also a girlfriend of Elvis Presley, before marrying Olympic decathlon champion Bruce Jenner, and later music producer David Foster.

 Early life

-Thompson was born in 1950 and raised in Memphis, Tennessee, the daughter of Margie (née White) and Sanford Abel Thompson.
+Thompson was born on May 23, 1950 in Memphis, Tennessee, the daughter of Margie (née White) and Sanford Abel Thompson.
 Her older brother, Sam, was one of Elvis Presley's bodyguards.

 Career

 Pageants

-Thompson was Miss Shelby County (1969) In September 1970, she was named "Miss Mid-South Fair" in Memphis.
+In 1969 Thompson was named Miss Shelby County.
+In 1970, she was named "Miss Mid-South Fair" in Memphis.

-In 1970, Thompson was named "Miss Memphis State University" and was third runner-up in the 1970 Miss Tennessee pageant (which is the state preliminary to the Miss America pageant).
+Also in 1970, Thompson was named "Miss Memphis State University" and was third runner-up in the 1970 Miss Tennessee pageant.

-Thompson was Miss Tennessee Universe in 1972, which is also known as Miss Tennessee USA and under the Miss USA and Miss Universe umbrella:
+Thompson was named Miss Tennessee in 1972.